 Co-founder, secretary and chief examiner: Wasim Sarwar BSc MCOptom DipTP(IP) Prof Cert Glauc Prof Cert Med Ret

 Wasim is an assessor – evaluating understanding against the General Optical Council (GOC) core competencies.
 He is the Training and Education Officer for Sandwell Local Optical Committee (LOC) in the West Midlands.
 He is one of the Clinical Governance and Performance Lead (CGPL) for the Primary Eyecare Service in the Heart of West Midlands, whose role is to monitor, audit and evaluate the performance of enhanced services locally such as Minor Eye Conditions Service (MECS).

 He is a WOPEC lead assessor for the MECS and glaucoma referral refinement accreditation exams as part of the enhanced services being adopted nationwide.
 Wasim was one of the first Optometrists to obtain the ILM coaching and mentoring qualification.
-Wasim has recently qualified as an Independent Prescriber which is benefiting the patients he sees in primary care and during MECS appointments and has recently obtained a Professional Certificate in Glaucoma.
+Wasim is as an Independent Prescriber which is benefiting the patients he sees in primary care and during MECS appointments and has recently obtained a Professional Certificate in Glaucoma.

 He is currently a Clinical Lead Optometrist for a multiple; supervising and training pre-registration optometrists as well as overseeing and auditing the branches’ enhanced services.
 To add to his passion for training and education, he has become a Clinical Optometric Demonstrator at Aston University, supervising and training Optometry students in clinics.